codenotallk/calculator-rust/README.md

 To store the data.
 Here We use a CSV crate.

 Alright!
 All the operations were saved into file.
 That's it.

+I forgot to mark the time when the data was created.
+Let's do that.
+I'll create a common crate to hold these functions that it will be common between the modules

+To implement this function I need chrono.
+Now it is really finished.
+That's it.